 Accurate cash flow analysis is integral to maintaining the health and viability of an enterprise.
 Accurate cash flow or cash forecasting analysis hinges on two crucial factors: access to accurate data and visibility into your organization’s extensive banking accounts.
 These two factors provide multiple challenges to every finance manager.

 Kick-starting any cash flow analysis with faulty data is a premise for failure, and accounting errors are expensive.
-The $80million fine Monsanto, an agribusiness, had to pay in 2016 for its accounting errors highlight the financial repercussions that also affected its public image.
+The $80 million fine Monsanto, an agribusiness, had to pay in 2016 for its accounting errors highlights the financial repercussions that also affected its public image.

 The Future of Cash Flow Analysis

 To understand the future of cash flow analysis, insight into past and present cash flow management tech options is required.
 The introduction of treasury management systems (TMS) and electronic data transfer options were expected to fix the challenges associated with collating bank data.
 Although early cash management systems eliminated the task of manually capturing bank data, onboarding and integrating them into existing systems weren’t seamless activities.

 Although most TMS service providers promise seamless integration and usage of their solutions, the reality is different.
 Utilizing the average TMS can be a clunky and frustrating process where automation is absent; in a recent fireside discussion, Square’s Treasurer Tim Murphy said he used and implemented many treasury systems and “hated” each one I’ve ever worked with.